Applying the voluntary removal criteria to particular cases

 Examples include sexual misconduct, or causing deliberate harm to patients.
 There may also be cases where we need to take regulatory action to maintain public confidence in the profession.
 In these types of cases VR is less likely to be granted by the Registrar.

-Where the misconduct is less serious, or could be remedied if the nurse, midwife, or nursing associate did not wish to stop practising, then the Registrar may be more likely to grant VR.
+Where the misconduct is less serious, or could be addressed if the nurse, midwife, or nursing associate did not wish to stop practising, then the Registrar may be more likely to grant VR.

 More than one type of concernBack to top